Lithium876/UMUV_TaxiService/README.md

 # UMUV_TaxiService

 Giving Ionic2 with typeScript and AngularFire2 another chance.

+Using Firebase as database.

+More info coming soon!